 NMTC 304 Nuclear Science.
 Origins and nature of nuclear and atomic radiation, interaction of radiation with matter, radiation detectors, detection systems, and radiation safety.
 Lecture and laboratory.
 Intended for any qualified sciences student.
-Periodically.
-Prerequisite: Consent of instructor.
-2 semester hours.
-Typically offered Periodically.
-Consent Required.
+2 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

-NMTC 331 Management and Methods of Patient Care.
-Skills in problem-solving, critical-thinking, and decision-making are developed as well as oral and written communication skills.
+NMTC 331 Management and Methods of Patient Care I. Skills in problem-solving, critical-thinking, and decision-making are developed as well as oral and written communication skills.
 Career skills are enhanced through the interview process, resume writing, and administrative duties including; budgeting, medical and legal considerations and political issues affecting health care.
 Special emphasis is placed on participation in a quality control program and scheduling guidelines.
 Focus on basic measures necessary to provide quality patient care.
 Basic principles of record keeping and maintaining confidentiality of information are explained.
-Prerequisite: Consent of instructor.
-2 semester hours.
+Prerequisite: Must be accepted into the Nuclear Medicine Technology Program.
+3 semester credit hours.
+Department Consent Required.

-NMTC 332 Radiation Safety & Protection.
+NMTC 332 Radiation Safety and Protection.
 Supervised practice and procedures for the receipt, handling, transporting, storage, usage, record keeping, disposal and decontamination of radioactive materials.
 Emphasis on licensing and regulations set forth by local, state, and federal agencies.
 Academic and clinical instruction to provide the student with radiation safety techniques to minimize exposure to themselves, the patient, public, fellow workers and themselves.
 Regulations regarding therapeutic dosages and follow-up procedures.
-3 semester hours.
+3 semester credit hours.

-NMTC 333 Nuclear Physics & Instrumentation.
+NMTC 333 Radiation Physics and Instrumentation.
 Theory and physical principles associated with atomic structure, nucleus and quantum physics related to radioactive decay.
 Properties of the elements and the production of characteristic x and gamma rays, anger electrons and Bremstrahlung.
 Instruction on the modes of decay, radiation dosimetry, and interaction of ionizing with matter.
 Basic physics, instrumentation, and radiochemistry of Positron Emission Tomography (PET).
-3 semester hours.
+Prerequisite: Must be accepted into the Nuclear Medicine Technology Program.
+3 semester credit hours.
+Department Consent Required.

-NMTC 334 Diagnostic Nuclear Imaging Practicum I & II.
-Supervised clinical education that gives the student the opportunity to perform a variety of patient procedures on both SPECT and PET imaging systems for all diagnostic, therapeutic, non-imaging in-vivo and in-vitro procedures.
+NMTC 334 Diagnostic Nuclear Imaging Clinical Practicum I. Supervised clinical education that gives the student the opportunity to perform a variety of patient procedures on both SPECT and PET imaging systems for all diagnostic, therapeutic, non-imaging in-vivo and in-vitro procedures.
 Clinical competencies developed in patient care, positioning techniques, analyzing images, and the selection of imaging parameters and collimators.
 Knowledge of integrated computer systems designed for use with clinical gamma cameras, Single Photon Emission Computed Tomography (SPECT) and Positron Emission Tomography (PET) images.
 The clinical practicum is designed to promote independent critical thinking, balanced responsibility, organization and accountability in the student.
 Students will demonstrate competence in all procedures presented.
-9 semester hours.
+Prerequisite: Must be accepted into the Nuclear Medicine Technology Program.
+4 semester credit hours.
+Department Consent Required.

-NMTC 335 Clinical Nuclear Imaging Procedures.
-Emphasis on theory and techniques of clinical procedures used in nuclear medicine imaging.
+NMTC 335 Clinical Nuclear Medicine Procedures I. Emphasis on theory and techniques of clinical procedures used in nuclear medicine imaging.
 Areas emphasized include patient care, developing acquisition parameters, imaging techniques, radionuclide identification, energies, half-lives, and principles of radionuclides in imaging and non-imaging procedures.
 Students will continue to develop an increased degree of competence in their performance of the skills related to critical thinking and problem solving.
-3 semester hours.
+Prerequisite: Must be accepted into the Nuclear Medicine Technology Program.
+3 semester credit hours.
+Department Consent Required.

 NMTC 336 Radionuclide Chemistry and Radiopharmacy.
 The chemical, physical and biological properties of radiopharmaceuticals used in diagnosis and therapy.
 Emphasis is given to the preparation, calculation, identification, administration, and disposal of radiopharmaceuticals.
 Performance of all radionuclide quality control and quality assurance procedures.
 Principles of decay and half-life, tissue localization, chemical impurities, generator systems, dose preparation and techniques of good laboratory practices.
-3 semester hours.
+3 semester credit hours.